inkarkat/vim-CountJump/README.md

   CountJump#TextObject#MakeWithJumpFunctions(),
   CountJump#Region#Motion#MakeBracketMotion(): Catch all exceptions and report only the text.
 My ErrorMotion.vim plugin could be slow to find the next error if there is none.
-Aborting with <C-c> would print a long multi-line exception: "Error detected while processing function ErrorMotion#Forward[1]..CountJump#JumpFunc[39]..HlgroupMotion#JumpWithWrapMessage[26]..CountJump#CountJumpFuncWithWrapMessage[35]..HlgroupMotion#SearchFirstHlgroup: line   67: Interrupted".
-As we apparently cannot avoid the printing of "Type :quit<Enter>  to exit Vim", suppress the Vim:Interrupt exception, and :echoerr all others.
+Aborting with &lt;C-c&gt; would print a long multi-line exception: "Error detected while processing function ErrorMotion#Forward[1]..CountJump#JumpFunc[39]..HlgroupMotion#JumpWithWrapMessage[26]..CountJump#CountJumpFuncWithWrapMessage[35]..HlgroupMotion#SearchFirstHlgroup: line   67: Interrupted".
+As we apparently cannot avoid the printing of "Type :quit&lt;Enter&gt;  to exit Vim", suppress the Vim:Interrupt exception, and :echoerr all others.

 ##### 1.85    23-Dec-2014
 - Use ingo/pos.vim.
 - Use ingo#msg#WarningMsg().
 - Make test for 'virtualedit' option values also account for multiple values.

 __You need to install / update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version
   1.019!
 It is now mandatory for the plugin.__

 ##### 1.84    25-Apr-2014